William Edwin Beckel: 1960s and 1970s

 Beckel, a zoologist, was an early proponent of the use of television as a teaching medium.
-In 1964 he became the first dean of the University of Toronto-affiliated Scarborough College, which led an experiment in teaching half the courses using TV-only lectures.
+In 1964 he became the first dean of Scarborough College at the University of Toronto, where he and Principal Carlton Williams led an experiment in teaching half the courses using TV-only lectures.

 Beckel was president of the University of Lethbridge from 1971 to 1979.
 During Beckel's tenure, the university implemented Management Arts, Native American studies and expanded cooperative education.
 Under Dean Russell Leskiw, the education program became one of the best in Canada.
 A highlight during Beckel's presidency was the provincial government's approval of the Centre for the Arts, a building that allowed for the creation of U of L's art collection.

 Like many Ontario universities at the time, Carleton was in financial trouble when Beckel took the helm in 1979.
 That year it was running a $1.5-million deficit.